-Protection Scores are a simple count of how many times a product protected the system.
+-Protection Scores re a simple count f how many times product protected he system.

 4. Protection Details

 These results break down how each product handled threats into some detail.
 You can see how many detected a threat and the levels of protection provided.